Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Conclusion

 \section{Conclusion}

 In this work, we proposed a general automatic sampling framework, named AutoSAM, to non-uniformly treat historical behaviors.
 Specifically, a light-weighted sampler was first leveraged to adaptively explore the distribution of raw input, so that the sequential recommender systems (SRS) could be trained with more informative and diverse samples.
-Considering the challenges of non-differentiable actions and the necessity to introduce multiple decision factors for sampling, we further introduced a novel reinforcement learning-based method to guide the training of the sampler.
-We carefully designed multi-objective rewards and combined policy gradient to optimize the whole framework in an end-to-end manner.
+Considering the challenges of non-differentiable actions and the necessity to introduce multiple decision factors for sampling, we further introduced a novel reinforcement learning-based method to guide the training of the sampler in an end-to-end manner.
 We conducted extensive experiments on four public datasets.
 The experimental results showed that the AutoSAM could obtain a higher performance gain by adaptively sampling informative items.
-We also noticed some limitations.
-AutoSAM conducts a transformer-based sampler, which may not be more efficient than baseline in the shallow SRS, according to Section 3.5.
-We believe this could be improved by adopting much lighter samplers like RNN or MLP, We hope this paper could inspire more works to be proposed from the data perspective for SRS.
+We hope this paper could inspire more works to be proposed from data perspective for SRS. \\\\ \textbf{Acknowledgement} This research was supported by grants from the grants of Provincial Natural Science Foundation of Anhui Province (No.2408085QF193), USTC Research Funds of the Double First-Class Initiative (No. YD2150002501), the National Natural Science Foundation of China (62337001), the Key Technologies R \& D Program of Anhui Province (No. 202423k09020039) and the Fundamental Research Funds for the Central Universities (No. WK2150110032).